catcrazy/frontend-nanodegree-arcade-game/README.md

 for self-checking their submission.

+1. Open index.html in browser.
-1. Use cursol key to move the human icon (player).
+2. Use cursol key to move the human icon (player).
-2. Avoid player to be hit by enemy.
+3. Avoid player to be hit by enemy.
-3. Enemy appears randomly.
+4. Enemy appears randomly.
-4. Player will be initiated when...
+5. Player will be initiated when...
-4.1.
+5.1.
 Hit by enemy
-4.2.
+6.2.
 Move outside the game area
-5. Try to move the player accross the road without being hit by enemy.
+6. Try to move the player accross the road without being hit by enemy.